 GET CASH FOR YOUR CLUNKER!

 TIP #6: Did you know that BC has a program where if you “retire” your old gas-guzzling car you can get your choice of a range of valuable EV and sustainable transportation incentives including between hundreds and several thousand dollars towards a new electric vehicle or electric bike?
-The program has run out of money for this year, but will likely have more again in 2020.
+The program has run out of money for 2019, but will likely have more again in 2020.
 Click BC Scrap-It Program for details.

 For more information about the event, check out the ElectraFest website.